SBIR proposal consultant

-A consultant with expertise in the Small Business Innovation Research (SBIR) program and the SBIR Technology Transfer (STTR) program could be the link between your laboratory and the marketplace.
+A Small Business Innovation Research (SBIR) consultant could be the link between your laboratory and the marketplace.

 - Serving understaffed companies that submit R&D proposals under stringent deadlines and stiff competition